S4HILp/Social-Distancing-Detection-using-Computer-Vision/README.md

 `python detect.py --weights <weights-path> --source <video-path> --classes 0`

+See the [YOLOv5 Docs](https://docs.ultralytics.com/yolov5/) for full documentation on training, testing and deployment.

 ## OpenVINO Optimization

 Convert the model weights to OpenVINO IR format(.xml and .bin).

 `python export.py --weigths <weights-path> --include openvino`

 Run inference using the converted weights.
-The path `<folder-path>` is the path to folder consisting .xml and .bin files.
+The path `<folder-path>` is the path to the folder consisting .xml and .bin files.

+See the [OpenVINO Docs](https://docs.openvino.ai/2022.3/notebooks/226-yolov7-optimization-with-output.html#verify-model-inference) for conversion and optimization.

 `python detect.py --weights <folder-path> --source <video-path> --classes 0`